ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 -------------

-An ACME {{I-D.ietf-acme-acme}} account object MAY be identified by setting the "account-uri" parameter to the URI of the ACME account object.
+An ACME {{I-D.ietf-acme-acme}} account object MAY be identified by setting the "accounturi" parameter to the URI of the ACME account object.

 Implementations of this specification which also implement ACME MUST recognise such URIs.